Drugs Used in Mechanical Ventilation Graphic

 50. Why do we administer sedatives, anesthetics, analgesics, and neuromuscular blocking agents to mechanically ventilated patients?

-51. What is the most commonly administered anesthetic agent that is dissolved in a lipid emulsion for intravenous delivery?
+51. What is the most commonly administered anesthetic agent delivered intravenously in a lipid emulsion?

-52. When giving a patient a neuromuscular blocking agent, what two other types of drugs must be given?
+52. When administering a neuromuscular blocking agent to a patient, what two other types of drugs must also be given?

-53. What is another common name for sedatives?
+53. What is another common term for sedatives?

-54. What is the most common use of Succinylcholine?
+54. What is the primary use of succinylcholine?

-It is used to help with endotracheal intubation.
+It is commonly used to facilitate endotracheal intubation.

-55. The physician is preparing to perform a bronchoscopy on a patient with suspected lung cancer.
-Which of the following would you recommend for conscious sedation?
+55. A physician is preparing to perform a bronchoscopy on a patient with suspected lung cancer.
+Which drug would you recommend for conscious sedation?

-56. What can be given to reverse the paralyzing effects of nondepolarizing agents?
+56. What can be administered to reverse the paralyzing effects of non-depolarizing agents?

 57. What is a common side effect of narcotic analgesic agents?